What is the proposed survey?

-The survey is framed in four domains that are closely aligned with current international best practice: coordination, partnership, physical and emotional needs and communication.
-The selection of these four domains emphasise that high quality experience for patients depends on effective communication, a real partnership, and seamless coordination of care which meets both the physical and emotional needs of the patient.
+The survey is framed in four domains that are closely aligned with current international best practice: Coordination, Partnership, Physical and Emotional Needs and Communication.
+The selection of these four domains emphasise that high quality experience for patients depends on effective communication, a real partnership, and seamless coordination of care that meets both the physical and emotional needs of the patient.

 How can I see my survey results?

 The survey results are reported in an online dashboard that is designed to show summarised results at the national level.
 Each item shown in the dashboard is available in more detail in the ‘trend’ and ‘comments’ reports.